 2. Remove Ticks

-Ticks are bad this year!
-If you have a tick attached to your skin, it can easily be removed using rubbing alcohol.
-Soak a cotton ball with rubbing alcohol and place over the tick and it will release itself from your skin.
+Ticks are always a nuisance!
+If you have a tick attached to your skin, you can easily remove it with rubbing alcohol, may it be isopropyl or ethyl alcohol.
+Soak a cotton ball with rubbing alcohol and place it on the tick.
+As the tick reacts to the chemicals, it will release itself from your skin.
 Remove the tick with tweezers.

 3. DIY Ice Pack

-This is genius!
-To make an ice pack using rubbing alcohol mix together 3 parts water and 1 part rubbing alcohol in a large Ziploc bag and freeze.
+This DIY hack is genius!
+To make an ice pack using rubbing alcohol, mix 3 parts water and 1 part rubbing alcohol in a large Ziploc bag.
+Then, freeze it.
+Keep a stock of these DIY ice packs in your fridge and you’ll be ready whenever something happens.
 The best part is they are reusable!

 4. Dry Out Cold Sores